Skip to main content

 Mode of study

 BA (Hons) Photography is offered in full-time mode.
 It is divided into 3 stages over 3 academic years.
 Each stage consists of 31 teaching weeks.
-You will be expected to commit an average of 40 hours per week to your course, including teaching hours and independent study.
+You’ll be expected to commit an average of 40 hours per week to your course, including teaching hours and independent study.

 Contact us